polykelvin/Python-Project-1-Snake-Game/README.md

 Target Function :
 1. Customize map size
 2. Game difficulty
-3. Pop a " would you like to hang out with me message ? " when player get to specific score (Idea suggested by : https://www.youtube.com/watch?v=_xf1TMs0ysk)
+3. Pop a " would you like to hang out with me? " message when player get to specific score (Idea suggested by : https://www.youtube.com/watch?v=_xf1TMs0ysk)

 Bug Found :
 1. If snake eat its own body, the next game remain its own body when start